Jack Van Ryder: Artistic development

 His early work was pen or graphite on paper; he later turned to oils.

 In October 1928, his first one-man show, at the Montross Galleries on East 56th Street in New York, sold out within three weeks.
 Returning from New York, he purchased the Diamond S. Ranch at Camp Verde, but sold it in 1932.

 His western landscape paintings were bold and emotional, often in soft hues of purple and blue with expansive skies.
 His tonality and capacity to articulate the southwestern spirit infused his work with both tension and ease.
 He was commissioned to paint a series of western murals for the American Museum of Natural History.

 His paintings hung in galleries and museums from New York to LA.
-One of his paintings won the prestigious Corcoran Prize, and in 1936, he had a one-man show of 36 oil paintings in the Gainsborough Galleries.
+One of his paintings won the Corcoran Prize, and in 1936, he had a one-man show of 36 oil paintings in the Gainsborough Galleries.
 He had six major exhibits in New York, one in Chicago, one in St. Louis, Cincinnati and Toledo, Ohio.

 He illustrated books and painted magazine covers, including Jack Weadock's picture of Tucson: "Dust of the Desert."
 His paintings, watercolors and etchings were his memories of the changing West, all done with honesty, and a great reverence for his subject.

 Van Ryder won the Guild Hall Prize in East Hampton in 1936.
 He was a member of the Illustrator Club and the National Arts Club of New York.

+Jack was married 9 times, twice to the same woman!
+He had 2 sons, Jack F. Van Ryder (born May 21, 1930) of Florida and David Colt Van Ryder (born February 9th, 1944) of Houston TX (the 2 sons by different wives).
+Jack was a prolific cowboy - rodeo circuit performer.
+He enjoyed his spirits and was thrown in jail for being disorderly, he torn the jail up so badly in getting out that the sheriff decided to never arrest him again!
+Jack was a hard charging cowboy with tremendous energy.
+He accompanied American Western artist Charles Russell on a horseback trip through Montana and the Dakotas.
+They traveled together to explore and paint the American Indians of the region.
+Jack learned his art skills from Charles Russell on that lengthy trip.
+Jack Van Ryder became friends with Henry Ford as a result of being a cowboy at a high end dude ranch in Taos New Mexico, Henry Ford liked Jack's no nonsense straight forward ways.
+Jack did not treat Henry any different than anybody else, and apparently Henry liked the no BS friendship.
+These are the personal accounts from his wife Mary Colt Van Ryder of Hartford Connecticut as she relayed them to me.